innovation-labs/Vader/README.md

 # Lets get the show on the road

 ## Pre Requisites
-make sure you have these packages on your system
+make sure you have these packages on your system.

 1. node & npm
 2. postgres 9.4 (important, 9.4 is version is a must)